slsu0424/slsu0424.github.io/_posts/2024-07-30-reflecting-1-year-health-tech-bytes.md

 July ended up being a busy month transitioning to a new opportunity, but I wanted to reflect on one year of writing my blog, Health Tech Bytes.
 In this post, I share my motivation for writing, important lessons I learned, and what's next for year two.
 I hope my journey is helpful for anyone looking for fresh ways to educate themselves, teach others, or pursue a passion project.

 ## Goal
 I had toyed around with the idea of starting a blog for some time, but I never found the time to do it.
 I now see why - blogging is a lot of work.
 It is not for the faint of heart, so it is important to feel personally motivated to do it.
 I was learning a lot of new technologies over the years, but it was increasingly harder to go in-depth into any of it.
-I also wanted to further investigate healthcare issues that continue to affect loved ones around us, irregardless of what new technology is available.
+I also wanted to investigate into challenging healthcare issues (e.g., access, quality), irregardless of what new technology is available.
 I wanted an avenue to learn, think, ask.

 ## Lessons learned:
 I wanted to document some of the things I discovered in this journey, some of which were surprising and fun, and others that were challenging.
 Here are the top things that come to mind: